 Person containers can include values based on a visitor’s overall history:

 The Session container lets you identify page interactions, campaigns, or conversions for a specific session.
-The Session container is the most commonly used container because it captures behaviors for the entire visit session once the rule is met and lets you define which sessions you want to include or exclude in building and applying a segment.
+The Session container is the most commonly used container because it captures behaviors for the entire visit session once the rule is met and lets you define which sessions you want to include or exclude in building and applying a filter.
 It can help you answer theses questions:

 Session containers include values based on occurrence per session: